Whether you live there full time, as a 2nd ‘home’, or a bug out location, it’s a place outside and away from the main stream population.

-No doubt there are a variety of interpretations and definitions of a survival retreat, and its purpose.
+There are a variety of interpretations – definitions of a survival retreat and its purpose.

-Some people are already living year round in a location that many would consider a “survival retreat”, while others may have a retreat location that is only used occasionally, while still others only dream about having their own.
+Some people are already living year-round in a location that many would consider a “survival retreat”, while others may have a retreat location that is only used occasionally, while still others only dream about having their own place.

 While determining an ideal location for a survival retreat, a very big concern will be the surrounding population density, which will ideally be low, and some distance away from any large population center.

 An ideal choice of a nearby town may be one of 5,000 or less.
-Just enough population to provide the basic services that you will need (you can’t do everything yourself – or at least most of us can’t).
-There are so many variables, that it really comes down to doing a lot of research in the area, its services, and how they will compliment your own skills and things you will need.
+Just enough population to provide the basic services that you may need (you can’t do everything yourself – or at least most of us can’t!).

-How far should this small town be from a larger population center?
-For other needs such as quality care, hospitalization, and other professional services?
+How far should this small town be from a larger population center with other services such as quality healthcare, hospitalization, and other professional services?
 Determining that ideal distance, is an interesting exercise in itself.
-In a worst case societal meltdown scenario, how far will the ‘reach’ be of the roving zombie hordes – at what point during a horde trek will the supplies diminish and thin out such that it is mostly stopped?
-What is a safe distance?

 Population Density Maps

 For those looking for an ideal retreat location in the USA, I have come across several population density maps that may be useful, and if nothing else, interesting to look at.

 USA population density map – 3D view